rec/wavemap/README.rst

   roffset
     How many bytes in the file after the WAV data

-  dtype
-    The numpy datatype of the samples in the file.

   warn
     Programmers are sloppy so quite a lot of real-world WAVE files have recoverable errors in their format.  ``warn`` is the function used to